titipata/penn-events-calendar/README.md

 npm install -g gatsby-cli
 ```

-and run front-end application from the `gatsby_site` folder as follows:
+and run frontend application from the `gatsby_site` folder as follows:

 ```sh
 cd gatsby_site